Easy Shepherd’s Pie Recipe

 Thaw in the refrigerator before baking it.

-Make these for a themed dinner party for St. Patrick’s day, and include an Irish beer like Guinness to wash it down.
+Make it for a themed dinner party for St. Patrick’s day, and include an Irish beer like Guinness to wash it down.
+As you welcome guests, serve them a St. Patrick’s day cocktail while waiting for dinner to cook in the oven.

 If you like this post, PINShare, or sign up for our Newsletter at the top of the page.
 And don’t forget to follow CAH on Instagram or Facebook.
 Cheers!